techidaily/site/source/_posts/inside-look-unearth-googles-surprising-tributes-to-classic-cinema-and-television-masterpieces.md

 ![A minigame with buildings and robots](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/07/a-minigame-with-buildings-and-robots.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oeSN3u4fO9M?si=Ua3Hzcil6u6akDgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  I've only made it to level 3, but I bet you can't beat that!
 Give it a try and see how far you can go.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/r_wWybMqZEM?si=0nPjCQDLS2MCaQbG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  Unleash the Force With Baby Yoda From “The Mandalorian”